-The National ALS Biorepository is a component of the National ALS Registry that will increase the number of biological samples from persons with ALS available for research.
-These samples, along with the extensive data collected by the National ALS Registry, are a valuable resource in the fight to identify the causes of ALS.
+The National ALS Biorepository is a component of the National ALS Registry that adds to the existing pool of biological samples from persons with ALS available for research.
+There are approximately 76,000 samples being stored for the National ALS Biorepository, donated from 1,455 participants.
+These samples, along with the extensive epidemiological data collected by the National ALS Registry, are a valuable resource in the fight to identify the causes of ALS.

-An estimated 5–10% of cases are attributed to heredity, while the remaining 90–95% are of unknown etiology.
+An estimated 5–10% of cases are attributed to heredity, while the cause for the remaining 90–95% is still unknown.
 For these latter “sporadic” cases, many potential risk factors have been explored such as smoking and alcohol consumption; exposures to heavy metals, pesticides, and volatile organic compounds; head trauma; and occupational exposures.

 Data for Researchers

 Researchers can obtain complementary linked epidemiological data which are not usually collected by a biorepository (e.g., military history, family history, and occupational history).
 Samples are accessible to researchers around the globe regardless of institutional affiliation.
 In addition, unlike some biorepositories, the cost of collection and storage of samples is not passed on to researchers requesting samples.
 However, researchers can expect to incur a nominal per sample retrieval cost, along with shipping costs to deliver samples.

 The National ALS Registry website includes information about the National ALS Biorepository as well as an application form for researchers who wish to request samples.
 Research proposals are reviewed to ensure that access to National ALS Biorepository resources is restricted to ALS research projects with appropriate oversight and protection of human subjects.